openfin/openfin-example-window-animation/README.md

 ```
 The parts of the url are as follows:

-**https://dl.openfin.co/services/download :** The path to OpenFin's app generator - this must not be altered.
+- **https://dl.openfin.co/services/download :** The path to OpenFin's app generator-this must not be altered.

-**?fileName=nameOfTheGeneratedInstallerApp :** The name you wish the installer to have once downloaded.
+- **?fileName=nameOfTheGeneratedInstallerApp :** The name you wish the installer to have once downloaded.

-**&config=http://localhost:9070/app_local.json :** The url to the config file created in step 2.1.
+- **&config=http://localhost:9070/app_local.json :** The url to the config file created in step 2.1.

-Navigate to the URL in a web browser, it will download an .exe file.
-Run the file and you should see your OpenFin 'Hello World' app.
+Navigate to the URL in a web browser.
+It will download an .exe file.
+Run the file.
+You should see your OpenFin **Hello World** app.

 ##3.
 Adding JavaScript

 Your app, as built in the preceeding steps, will run exactly the same in Chrome and OpenFin.
-When developing real world apps reusability is often a prime concern.
-You may wish your app to function as an OpenFin app but also perform, unmodified, on the web and mobile too.
+When developing real world apps, reusability is often a primary concern.
+You may wish for your app to function as an OpenFin app, but also perform, unmodified, on the web and mobile too.

-OpenFin's additional functionality will, most likely, account for a small percentage of your code so it is wise to write a conditional statement to discover if you are running within OpenFin's runtime and the OpenFin API is available or degrade gracefully on Web and mobile.
+OpenFin's additional functionality will (most likely) account for a small percentage of your code so it is wise to write a conditional statement to discover if you are running within OpenFin's Runtime, and the OpenFin API is available or degrade gracefully on Web and mobile.
 For example:

 ```
 document.addEventListener("DOMContentLoaded", function(){